pgroonga/pgroonga.github.io/news/index.md

 #### Added support for PostgreSQL 18

-PGroonga now works with PostgreSQL 18.
+We now provide packages for PostgreSQL 18.

 #### [[Debian][debian]] Added support for Debian GNU/Linux trixie